UK Stocks-Factors to watch on Oct. 30

-Oct 30 - Britain's FTSE 100 .FTSE index is seen opening 7 points lower at 7,299 on Wednesday, according to financial bookmakers
+Oct 30 - Britain's FTSE 100 .FTSE index is seen opening 7 points lower at 7,299 on Wednesday, according to financial bookmakers, with futures FFIc1 down 0.2% ahead of the cash market open.

+* NEXT: British clothing retailer Next NXT.L kept its profit guidance for the full 2019-20 year, as it reported third quarter sales growth slightly ahead of guidance given in September.

+* SAINSBURY'S: British supermarket chain Sainsbury's SBRY.L said it was looking for two new board members after non-executive directors Matt Brittin and Jean Tomlin announced plans to leave next year.

 * STANDARD CHARTERED: Standard Chartered STAN.L reported that third-quarter profit rose a better-than-expected 16%, as a surge in business from corporate clients helped the bank weather unrest in its core market of Hong Kong and global trade tensions.